Hopliet/KurumiBot/README.md

 # KurumiBot
-First repository for the discord bot made by Toy and Hop
+First repository for the discord bot.